 Travel credit cards come in four main varieties.
 When getting started with rewards credit cards and putting together your travel plan, think about the type of points or miles you can get the most use out of and then pick a card that earns them.

 - Airline credit cards: This is probably the type of travel rewards credit card most people think of first.
 Airlines have frequent-flier programs travelers can use to earn miles when they fly, as well as when doing things like making hotel reservations or car rentals with partner companies.
 Airlines also partner with banks to issue what are called co-branded credit cards.
 These cards not only earn frequent-flier miles on everyday purchases, but some also offer benefits like free checked bags and priority boarding.
-For example, the Citi® / AAdvantage® Platinum Select® World Elite Mastercard® earns 2 AAdvantage® miles per dollar spent on eligible American Airlines purchases as well as on gas stations and dining, and offers cardholders preferred boarding and a free checked bag for themselves and up to four companions on the same reservation when flying American.

 - Hotel credit cards: Like airlines, hotels have loyalty programs and may partner up with banks to offer their members co-branded credit cards.
 These cards earn points as well and offer benefits like annual reward nights and automatic elite status, which in turn includes perks such as room upgrades and free Wi-Fi during stays.